Adelaida Road Wine Trail

 Halter Ranch Vineyards

 The last winery on this trail is Halter Ranch.
 The Vineyards have long supplied other wineries, but in 2005 established their winery.
-A brand new winery and tasting room is set to open in 2015.
-Down at the entrance is an old Victorian house, a Paso Robles landmark built in 1825.
-Both Bordeaux and Rhone-styles wines are made at Halter, plus their Spanish Tempranillo wine.
-Cave tours are offered.
+In 2015, a great winery and hospitality center opened.
+Down at the entrance is an old Victorian house, a Paso Robles landmark since1825.
+Both Bordeaux and Rhone-style wines in the Halter lineup of wines, plus their Spanish Tempranillo wine.
+Cave tours are available.
+Halter Ranch is a popular visitor spot, so please plan accordingly.